 What is Palliative Care?

-Palliative care is specialized medical care for people with serious illnesses.
-This type of care is focused on providing patients with relief from the symptoms, pain, and stress of a serious illness – whatever the diagnosis.
+Palliative care is specialized medical care for people living with a serious illness.
+This type of care is focused on providing relief from the symptoms and stress of the illness.
 The goal is to improve quality of life for both the patient and the family.

-Palliative care is provided by a team of doctors, nurses, and other specialists who work with a patient’s other doctors to provide an extra layer of support.
+- Palliative care is provided by a specially-trained team of doctors, nurses and other specialists who work together with a patient’s other doctors to provide an extra layer of support.

-Definition in 2011 by the Center to Advance Palliative Care (CAPC)
+Center to Advance Palliative Care (CAPC, 2019)

-Hospital-based (Inpatient) Palliative Care Programs
+Hospital-based (Inpatient) Palliative Care

 - Castle Medical Center: 808-263-5253